TrueBlocks/trueblocks-docs/content/docs/prologue/installing.md

 trueBlocks GHC-TrueBlocks//0.9.0-alpha-409aa9388-20210503
 ```

 If not, review the above commands and make sure you didn't miss something.
-Please [create an issue](https://github.com/TrueBlocks/trueblocks-core/issues) if you continue to have trouble.
+[Create an issue](https://github.com/TrueBlocks/trueblocks-core/issues) if you continue to have trouble.

 ## Adding ./bin to your $PATH

-To make `chifra` easier to use, add `./trueblocks-core/bin` to your environment's $PATH.
-It's best to use the full path of the `./bin` folder.
+`chifra` will only work if its underlying tools are not found in your $PATH.

+Add the full path to `./trueblocks-core/bin` to your shell's default environment.
 To find the full path, do this

 ```shell
 cd ../bin && pwd && cd -
 ```

-Export the result of that command to your shell's $PATH.
-Google may be of help here :-).
+Add the result of that command to your shell's $PATH.
+If you don't know what we mean, a Google search may be in order...

 ## Introducing chifra